 The Royal Summer Palace of Queen Anne

 This is the most distant palace from the castle and was built in the 16th century by Ferdinand I for his wife.
 Fans of architecture will love its beautiful Renaissance design, although you can only go inside when an exhibition is on.

 This is a ceremony that takes place at the Castle every day from 5 am until 11 pm.
 The changing of the guard at noon also includes a fanfare and a flag ceremony in the First Courtyard.

 Getting There on Foot

 As a starting point, we recommend the Metro station Malostranská (line A), located just below Prague Castle.
-From there you will step up on the Old Castle Stairway (Staré zamecké schody) and directly to the Castle gate.
-Another recommended option is from Lesser Town Square via Nerudova Street – a bit of a steep walk too.
+From there, you will step up on the Old Castle Stairway (Staré zamecké schody) and directly to the Castle gate.
+Another recommended option is from Lesser Town Square via Nerudova Street, which is a bit of a steep walk.
 You will end up in front of the main entrance to the Castle.
 This option is not suitable for less energetic seniors.

 Getting There by Tram